 They also need at least 2-3 hours of out-of-cage time where they can play and explore.
 Without this, Senegal parrots are prone to stress and unwanted behaviors.

 Senegals are prolific talkers, providing hours of entertainment as you train them to speak.
 They can also mimic sounds from:

 - Alarm clocks

-They’re not considered vocal birds and aren’t known to screech and squawk like larger parrots.
-As a result, they’re rarely a nuisance for neighbors.
+They’re not the most vocal birds and aren’t known to screech and squawk as much as larger birds.
+So, they’re rarely a nuisance for neighbors.

 Barred parakeets are good apartment birds because they enjoy walking around and exploring their surroundings.
 They rarely attempt to fly around, so they’re easy to keep an eye on within a small apartment.

-As the name suggests, mini macaws some of the tiniest parrots and, as a result, they have small cage requirements.
+As the name suggests, mini macaws are among the tiniest parrots with small cage requirements.
 Though, we’d always recommend choosing the largest cage your apartment allows.